Topological generation of special linear groups: Proof of Theorem 1.1

 For the converse direction, the argument proceeds by induction on the dimension of the natural module.
 For both the base case and the induction, it is helpful to record some information about the maximal subgroup structure of $SL_n(k)$.
-This follows from more general work on the maximal subgroups of classical groups carried out by Aschbacher \cite{aschbacher}, Liebeck-Seitz \cite{seitz} and others.
-In outline, the results state that the positive-dimensional maximal closed subgroups of classical algebraic groups arise in four naturally occurring geometric families, and one family of groups that act irreducibly and tensor indecomposably on the natural module.
-The geometric families can be described in a uniform fashion, and are often labelled $\mathcal{C}_1-\mathcal{C}_4$.
-Members of the latter family are less easily described in a systematic fashion, but have the nice property that their connected component is an almost simple groups modulo scalars.
-The classical subgroups are sometimes labelled $\mathcal{C}_6$.
-The following table collects the information that will be needed below.
-The listed structures should be read as intersecting with $SL_n(k)$ in order to obtain the appropriate maximal closed subgroups.
+This follows from more general work on the maximal subgroups of classical groups carried out by Aschbacher \cite{aschbacher}, Liebeck and Seitz \cite{liebeck5}, and others.